 The Company periodically settles net amounts due to affiliates with cash payments.
-As of September 30, 2015, the Company's net current due to affiliates of \$13.8 million was comprised of management and license fees, construction related payables and corporate allocations.
-As of December 31, 2014, net amounts due to affiliates of \$14.3 million consisted of construction related payables and corporate allocations.
+Amounts are primarily comprised of management and license fees, construction related payables and corporate allocations.
+As of March 31, 2016 and December 31, 2015, the Company's net current due to affiliates were \$12.7 million and \$7.3 million, respectively.